gorilla-devs/libium/README.md

 # Libium

 > [!CAUTION]
 > This project has been moved to a [subdirectory](https://github.com/gorilla-devs/ferium/tree/main/libium) in ferium's repository.
-> This repository is only kept for maintaining commmit history, and will not be updated
+> This repository is only kept for maintaining commit history, and will not be updated